Estimated time: 30 minutes

 You should be left with an empty parent view.

-on the left, right click on
+In the Component Tree on the left, right click on

-the existing ConstraintLayout
+the existing ConstraintLayout and select

-Convert view
+Convert view.

 You are shown different kinds of layouts.
 Pick

-on the screen.
+LinearLayout on the screen.

 Uh oh!
 It might look like you broke something when you picked

-.
+LinearLayout.
 The problem tab shows something in red.
 The

 issue is that our layout does not have an explicit direction.
 A linear

-layout needs to have a vertical
+layout needs to have a vertical or a

-direction stated explicitly.
+horizontal direction stated explicitly.
 The error should

 tell you the same.
 You can right click and select

-to see all the options to fix the
+Show Quick-Fixes to see all the options to fix the

 issue.